flow-next-interview by gmickel

 Then suggest: "Run `/flow-next:plan fn-N` to research best practices and create tasks."

-### For EXISTING EPIC (fn-N that already has tasks)
+### For EXISTING SPEC (fn-N that already has tasks)

 **First check if tasks exist:**